 Do bulk creation tools write the product descriptions too?

 Some do, and it is the feature that separates them.
-The native provider apps write nothing.
-Workflow platforms like MESA sync data but tell you to write original descriptions yourself.
-Among dedicated tools, Bulk POD Product Creator generates SEO copy with AI image recognition, and ArtDrop reads the artwork and writes the title, description, tags, and alt text in your own trained voice.
+Provider copy tools and allowances vary.
+Workflow platforms like MESA move data but do not become an artwork-aware publishing system.
+Bulk POD Product Creator generates SEO copy with image recognition, while ArtDrop can read the artwork and draft the title, description, SEO fields, and alt text with Voice Trainer context when copy generation is enabled.
+Product tags are assembled separately from configured and analyzed metadata sources.
+Seller-written copy is also supported.
 If copy is your bottleneck, test the output quality before you commit to any tool.

 How much does bulk creating POD products cost?